When interior designers are offered a new project, they tend to say, “Yes”.

 Once you’re being offered work regularly as an interior designer (and aren’t worried about making rent or payroll), saying “yes” to every project you’re offered can be costly.

 Having your own distinctive style as a designer helps you stand out from the crowd, command better rates, and enjoy your work more (Related post: How to Make Your Design Business Stand Out from the Crowd.)
-However, if you always say “yes”, you’ll find yourself designing for a wide a variety of tastes and interests.
-That will make it difficult for you to develop an original, visual brand for your portfolio.
+However, if you always say “yes”, you’re likely to experience interruptions in your quest for developing an original brand and strong reputation.

 You probably know on some level that it’s a good idea to turn down projects every now and then.
-However, too many designers reserve their veto power for projects that are far outside the scope of what they’re willing or able to do.
-They fail to internalize the fact that each “yes” means a “no” to another project that might be a better use of their time.
+However, too many designers reserve their veto power for projects that are far outside the scope of what they’re willing to do, able to do, or get paid accurately to engage in.
+They fail to internalize the fact that each “yes” means a “no” to another project that might be a better use of their energy and talent.

 One of the best parts of being your own boss is having full control over which types of work you get to do.
 Take full advantage of it!